How the Gender Empathy Gap Affects Women in the Workplace

 Have you ever felt like your boss (or company in general) doesn’t understand your needs?
 This ability to understand another person's feelings is called empathy, and when other people understand your feelings, your life is easier and more rewarding.
 This is true in all aspects of life, but you may feel it keenly in the workplace.
 If your boss–or company–lacks empathy toward you, you're experiencing an empathy gap.

-According to the 2018 State of Workplace Empathy Report, Businessolver found that 96% of the responders stated that empathy was an important value for companies to demonstrate to their employees in the workplace, but 92% believe empathy remains under-demonstrated and undervalued.
+According to the 2018 State of Workplace Empathy Report, Businessolver found that 96% of the responders stated that empathy was an essential value for companies to demonstrate to their employees in the workplace, but 92% believe empathy remains under-demonstrated and undervalued.

-What is the Empathy Gap?
+What is the Gender Empathy Gap?

-The empathy gap is the difference between how you think people feel and how they really feel.
+The empathy gap is the difference between how you think people feel and how they feel.
 You can have an empathy gap in your own mind.
 For instance, signing up for a gym membership because you want to get in shape.
 The gym has classes and equipment that you are sure you’ll love.
-After you pay your money and sign a contract for your membership, you start to go to the gym and you find that you hate it.
+After you pay your money and sign a contract for your membership, you start to go to the gym, and you find that you hate it.

 This is called the “hot-cold” empathy gap.
-When you sign up you are in one state (cold) thinking your membership will be great, reduce your stress, reduce your waistline, and perhaps even help you to meet new people.
-But when you actually go to the gym you are in a hot state.
+When you sign up, you are in one state (cold) thinking your membership will be great, reduce your stress, reduce your waistline, and perhaps even help you to meet new people.
+But when you actually go to the gym, you are in a hot state.

 It turns out that you find working out while other people are near you or watch you is stressful so your waistline won’t budge.

 How you thought you’d feel turns out very differently from how you actually feel.
 This is, undoubtedly, the cause of so many unused gym memberships, unread self-help books, and abandoned paleo diets.